-Employee Engagement: Having an engaged and dedicated workforce is essential for us to achieve our goals.
+Employee Engagement: We embrace the idea that our employees do their best work when they have equity ownership in the business, and all of our employees receive new hire equity grants, as well as long-term incentive grants.
+Having an engaged and dedicated workforce is essential for us to achieve our goals.
 Employee engagement ensures that our employees feel passionate about the work they are doing, and with this commitment, we recognize that this is when results happen.
-It is more apparent than ever that we are all in this together, and as a company, we need to set up our employees for success and continue to cultivate their engagement with our company.
-We regularly conduct employee engagement surveys as a means of measuring employee engagement and satisfaction, and as a tool for improving our human capital management strategies going forward.
+It is more apparent than ever that we are all in this together, and as a company, we need to set up our employees for success and continue to cultivate their engagement with our Company.
+We regularly conduct surveys as a means of engaging with employees and gaining their insights.
+We use the data and input as a tool for improving our human resources management going forward.
 Engagement is also directly correlated to the interactions our employees have with each other and their teams.
-Our Wave Activities Committee is a cross-functional team dedicated to organizing activities, such as themed social gatherings, volunteer opportunities, and health and wellness events that enrich our culture and bring employees together.
-We also work to ensure that we are deeply aligned on our corporate goals as a company, that functional goals are clear and transparent, and employees understand how their work contributes to the company's success.
+Our Wave Activities Committee is a cross-functional team dedicated to organizing activities, such as themed social gatherings, charity and volunteer opportunities, and health and wellness events, which enrich our culture and bring employees together.
+We also work to ensure that we are deeply aligned with our corporate goals as a company, that functional goals are clear and transparent, and that employees understand how their work contributes to the company's success.

-Employee Health and Safety: Compliance with environmental, health and safety ("EH&S") laws and regulations forms the basis of the EH&S policy and programs we have in place, which include occupational health and safety measures that apply to all our employees, contractors and visitors.
-These programs detail the proactive, risk-based approach to prevent workplace injuries and protect the health and safety of our employees and the communities around us.
+Environmental Health and Safety: Compliance with environmental, health and safety ("EH&S") laws and regulations forms the basis of the EH&S policy and programs we have in place, which include occupational health and safety measures that apply to all of our employees, contractors and visitors.
+These programs detail the proactive, risk-based approach that we take to prevent workplace injuries and protect the health and safety of our employees and the communities around us.
 We have implemented an EH&S management system to monitor and track the effectiveness of our programs, ensure EH&S compliance, respond to incidents and manage corrective actions to reinforce safeguards.
-Our training program provides training to individuals that is commensurate with their level of risk exposure and are designed to ensure that employees have the knowledge and equipment available to mitigate risk.
+Our training programs provide training to our employees that is commensurate with their level of risk exposure and are designed to ensure that employees have the knowledge and equipment available to mitigate risk.
 Our cross-functional Safety Committee meets monthly to discuss any concerns and ways to improve our EH&S programs.
 Employees are also required to report any incidents, no matter how small, and are encouraged to voice any health or safety concerns to management or a member of our EH&S team.
-As we continue to monitor the evolving COVID-19 situation, we have implemented and will continue to implement measures designed to safeguard the health and safety of our employees and our patients.
-We formed a COVID-19 response team, a business continuity planning team and a future of work team that is continuously evaluating the guidance from federal and local authorities and has created polices and guidelines that continue to ensure our employees' health and safety come first.
+As we continue to monitor the COVID-19 situation, we have implemented and will continue to implement measures designed to safeguard the health and safety of our employees and our patients, including COVID-19 testing.
+We formed a COVID-19 response team, a business continuity planning team and a "future of work" team that is continuously evaluating the guidance from federal and local authorities and has created polices and guidelines that continue to ensure our employees' health and safety comes first.
+In October 2021, we implemented a mandatory COVID-19 vaccination policy.